s-j/laika/README.md

 laika
 =====

 A distributed query processing framework written during my PhD study.
 Implements a term lexicon, a document dictionary and an inverted index with dynamic pruning and skipping.
-It supports query evaluation over a term-wise and document-wise partitioned index, with emphasis on pipelined query processing with a term-wise distributed index.
+It supports query evaluation over a term- or document-wise partitioned index, with emphasis on pipelined query processing with a term-wise distributed index.
 The code base is given rather for inspiration and to share the implementations details than a further reuse – the implementation was done in a rush, with no unit tests and there are just too many things I would have done differently today.

 Different variants of this code have been used in the following papers:
 * Improving Dynamic Index Pruning via Linear Programming.
 Simon Jonassen.
 LSDS-IR@CIKM 2015: 21-25